35 Best Things to Do in Barcelona in Winter (2023-2024)

 They’re a bite of warmth, perfect for those chilly afternoons.
 So, next time you spot a cart sending up swirls of smoke, stop by and savor this simple yet oh-so-satisfying winter snack.

-Chestnut roasting in barcelona winter
+Chestnut roasting in Barcelona in Winter

 Winter in Barcelona isn’t complete without diving into the tradition of calçotadas.